dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

-## UPDATES: part 14 Hyper-scalling of processes 450/25, SSH connect issues, log forencsics and initial code refactoring
+## UPDATES: part 14 Hyper-scalling of processes 450/25: REFACTOR SSH 2, SSH connect issues, log forencsics and initial code refactoring

 After using REFACTOR SSH 1 code block, used this block to dig deeper in to the issue.